-- ECON 382 International Economies or ECON 384 Economic Development (3 credits)
+- ECON 382 International Economies or ECON 384 Economic Development or ECON 386 International Finance (3 credits)

-Option A: Completion of two languages through the intermediate level.
+Completion of one language through the intermediate level.
 (Except Latin or Greek.)

 Each year several students in Political Science and International Affairs avail themselves of the opportunity to pursue honors and independent study projects.
 Examples of such projects in the recent past have included: “Counterinsurgency in the Philippines,” “The Shining Path in Peru,” “Independent Peace Movements in Eastern Europe,” “The Latin American Debt Crisis,” and “Conservatism in America.”